saginardo/cdn_platform/README.md

 ## First site

-1. Add the site with its Cloudflare Zone ID, hostname(s), assigned node IDs, primary origin, and optional backup origin.
+1. Add the site with its hostname(s), assigned node IDs, primary origin, and optional backup origin.
+The controller identifies the Cloudflare zone from the hostname automatically.
 Sites inherit the global DNS TTL unless their draft selects a 60-300 second override; that override becomes live only when the site is published.
 Generated HTTPS sites default to a 128 MiB request-body limit; the site form can raise it to the fixed 256, 512, or 1024 MiB presets.
 HTTP/HTTPS/WebSocket proxying defaults to a 360-second upstream read/write idle timeout, selectable as 6, 15, 30, or 60 minutes.
 WebSocket and SSE need no path declaration: WebSocket uses `Upgrade`, browser SSE uses `Accept: text/event-stream`, [OpenAI-style streaming](https://developers.openai.com/api/docs/guides/streaming-responses) is passed through for every POST, and nonstandard clients may send `X-CDN-Stream: 1`.
 Use HTTP(S) origins for normal sites, passthrough mode for an entire hostname that must not use disk cache, `ws://` or `wss://` for an all-WebSocket site, and `grpc://` or `grpcs://` for an all-gRPC hostname.
 2. In Cloudflare, keep these hostname records as DNS-only.
 The control plane only manages records tagged with `cdn-platform:site=<site-id>;...`; it refuses a hostname already occupied by an untagged or another site's A record.
 3. Run **Issue TLS**.
 The control VPS queues an asynchronous DNS-01 job via the scoped Cloudflare token and stores the resulting certificate encrypted.
 The Sites view polls its status; reloading the page does not cancel it.
 Only one active certificate job may exist per site, so repeated clicks reuse that job.
 4. Run **Publish**.
 The controller builds each affected node's desired state and waits up to 90 seconds for assigned active nodes to validate and apply it.
 The Sites view shows per-node conflicts or timeout details; after resolving a conflict, click **Republish**.